ResEng-OpenFOAM/assignment-05-meshing-tools/README.md

 #### Surface Quality

+> At this point, you may need to setup a dummy case, or use a previous one!

 Run the `surfaceCheck porous-media.stl` (surfaceCheck is an OpenFOAM utility) and answer the following questions (based on its output):

 5. What's the bounding box of the surface?
-6. What's the percentage of the triangles which have a quality of more than 0.75?
+6. What's the percentage of the triangles which have a quality exceeding 0.75?
 7. Are there perfect triangles in your STL file?
-(Hint: max triangle quality)
+(Hint: watch max triangle quality)
 8. How many unconnected parts are there?

 Note that an example case generated a very low-quality surface for me: